jordan52/sites/markdown/2015-01-19-real-estate.md

 {
     "title": "Maybe I should buy a duplex", "shortTitle": "duplex",
-    "summary": "I'm not super interested in doing it, but here is something.", "created": "2015-01-19",
+    "summary": "I'm not super interested in real estate, but here is something.", "created": "2015-01-19",
     "modified": "2015-01-19",
     "type":"blog",